You are not a goddess. You are not a superhero. (Neither am I!)

 You are human — gloriously, messily human.
 You’re here on this planet, at this time in our collective history, to experience and express the beauty of being fully, divinely, ordinarily human.

 Isn’t that a relief?
 You can shed those goddess robes that trip you up when you walk, and make it impossible for you to run or jump or play.
 Strip off those clunky jewels and golden coronets that weigh you down.
 Wrench yourself free of that superhero costume that binds you like a sausage in a casing of primary colors.
-Slip into something more comfortable — like your pajamas!
+Slip into something more comfortable — like your pyjamas!

 Being human, you are both immensely vulnerable and powerfully creative.